jsandino/patient_inviter/README.md

 Sends email account registration invitations to patients.

 ## Description
 This program sends email invitations (single or batched) to patients: the emails contain a deep link to allow downloading a mobile app from the email.
-Email delivery is don by integrating with a third-party email service provider API (Postmark).
+Email delivery is done by integrating with a third-party email service provider API (Postmark).

 ## Usage
 There are two different usage modes, each with a corresponding shell wrapping script.